 At university I studied Business and then completed a postgraduate diploma to become a Careers Adviser.
 A few years before I had my children, I completed a Masters Degree in Information and Library Management and worked in public and academic libraries.
 I’m still passionate about the importance of reading for both children and adults.

-I found the baby, toddler and preschooler years really hard, I had postnatal depression after Boy Child but even without that I think I would have struggled.
-I found the adjustment to motherhood really hard and am just not temperamentally suited to looking after small children.
+I found the baby, toddler and preschooler years really hard, I had postnatal depression after Boy Child was born but even without that I think I would have struggled.
+I found the adjustment to motherhood really difficult and am just not temperamentally suited to looking after small children.
+My parenting style is more #ThisTooShallPass than #TreasureEveryMoment.
 My struggles where probably in part to do with being an introvert.
 I need a certain amount of time alone to function and toddlers who want to accompany you to the toilet really don’t allow for that!
-Now that my children are older I’m enjoying parenting much more although it will always have its moments.
+Now that my children are older and in school full time, I’m enjoying parenting much more (6 hours a day of absence has certainly made my heart grow fonder) although it will always have its moments.
 I still dread the words “Play with me Mummy”.
 I love chatting with them, cooking with them, reading to them and taking them places but the truth is I find “play” incredibly tedious.

 Finding parenting so hard in the early years taught me not to judge others for how they get through it and I try to extend that to myself.
-I shout too much, my kids spend too long on screens, I hate crafts and my cleaning standards leave a lot to be desired but my children know they are loved and that’s the most important thing.
+I shout too much, my kids spend too long on screens, I hate crafts (although I love process art) and my cleaning standards leave a lot to be desired but my children know they are loved and that’s the most important thing.